DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/TemplateInspector/TI-Object-Inspection.md

 ## Overview

 Object inspection allows you to:
-- Examine object properties and settings
-- View detailed usage information
-- Analyze object dependencies
-- Understand object relationships
-- Find all instances where objects are used
-- Discover hidden dependencies and references
+- Find all instances where objects are used.
+Find dependencies and references
-- Analyze object usage patterns
+- Reassign or Swap object property
 - Identify unused objects for cleanup

 > **GIF Placeholder:** Show overview of object inspection interface

 ### Object Types Supported
-- **Layers** - Inspect layer usage and associated objects
+- **Layers** - Inspect layer assigment and usage
 - **Line Types** - Find line type assignments and usage
-- **Dimension Styles** - Check dimension style usage
+- **Dimension Styles** - Check dimension style assignments and usage
-- **Hatch Styles** - Locate hatch pattern usage
+- **Hatch Styles** - Locate hatch pattern assignments and usage
-- **Text Styles** - Find text style assignments
+- **Text Styles** - Find text style assignments and usage

-## Scan Types
+## Object Scan Types

-### Object Usage Scan

-Scan for object usage throughout drawings:
+The following scan case types are used to get the object usage throughout drawings:

-- **Created Objects Check** - Check all created objects in the drawing
+- **Created Objects** - Check all created objects in the drawing
 - **Settings with Object Assignment** - Find all settings with objects assigned to them
 - **Dependent Objects List** - List all dependent objects and their relationships
 - **Usage Detection** - Find all places where objects are used